Manav9823/task-tracker/readme.md

 # npm link

 # Difference adding files in bin and script package.json

+Both bin and scripts are used for executing commands in Node.js projects, but they serve different purposes.<br>

+`bin`: The bin field in package.json is used to define executable commands that can be run globally when the package is installed.<br>
+`script`: The scripts section is used to define custom npm commands for development purposes.

 # JSON.stringify(tasks, null, 2)
 The JSON.stringify() function converts a JavaScript object into a JSON-formatted string.
 It takes up to three arguments:<br>